edahelsinki/slisemap/README.md

 X = np.array(...)
 y = np.array(...)
-sm = Slisemap(X, y, radius=3.5, lasso=0.001)
+sm = Slisemap(X, y, radius=3.5, lasso=0.01)
 sm.optimise()
-sm.plot(clusters=4, bars=5)
+sm.plot(clusters=5, bars=5)
 ```
 ![Example plot of the results from using SLISEMAP on the *Auto MPG* dataset](examples/autompg.webp)

-See the [examples directory](https://github.com/edahelsinki/slisemap/tree/master/examples) for more detailed examples, and the [documentation](https://edahelsinki.github.io/slisemap) for more detailed instructions.
+See the [examples](https://github.com/edahelsinki/slisemap/tree/main/examples) for more detailed examples, and the [documentation](https://edahelsinki.github.io/slisemap/slisemap.html) for more detailed instructions.